Based on the type of biometric factor they use, biometric solutions can be divided into two categories:

 Face recognition has an important advantage to other biometrics, which is that faces can be captured from some distance away even without the subject being aware of it.
 Therefore face recognition is the biometric solution for surveillance applications.
 An important difficulty with face recognition is the acquisition of images that can be compared by a matching algorithm, especially in surveillance applications when subjects do not look directly into the camera.

 Voice recognition or speaker recognition is especially interesting for telephony based applications.
 The subject or the speaker is recognized by the unique accoustic features of his voice pattern.

 There is often confusion in between speaker recognition (recognizing who is speaking) and speech recognition (recognizing what is being said).

 Keyboard dynamics, also known as typing biometrics or keystroke dynamics has an important advantage that it requires no special hardware, it only needs a standard computer keyboard.
 Furthermore it can be run in the background, while a user is already logged on, to continuously monitor that no unauthorized user takes over the session.
-Keystroke dynamics is not the best biometric solution in terms of FAR and FRR, however it is ideal for multifactor authentication when combined with user ID and password.
+Keystroke dynamics is not the best biometric solution in terms of FAR and FRR, however it is ideal for two-factor authentication when combined with user ID and password.

 Suitability of biometric solutions

 The following 7 criteria are used throughout this website to evaluate the suitability of biometric solutions:

 - Universality – the biometric factor, on which the solution is based, must be something each person has.

 - Uniqueness – with the factor it must be possible to separate individuals from another, this must be possible and not be overly expensive with existing technical means.
 Biometric solutions that can differentiate identical twins are of course preferred.